 As the workplace—and how work gets done—continues to evolve, it’s become clear organizations that want to continue to grow and prosper in the coming years and decades will need to have a more diverse workforce.
-Part of this is demographic shifts.
+Part of this is demographic shifts or diversity workforce mentorship.
 Americans are just more diverse than ever before, and there will not be a single racial majority by 2055, according to Pew Research.
 Part of this is also to demonstrate a level of openness and acceptance with the aim of attracting and retaining top talent.

 Despite improving levels of diversity in recent years, many firms still have a long way to go.
 This is particularly true in terms of corporate leadership.
 For example, a 2018 Deloitte study found that only 34 percent of Fortune 500 corporate board seats are held by women and minorities.
 Looking at the CEO-level, the level of diversity is even worse.
 There are only 33 women CEOs and four black CEOs leading Fortune 500 companies.
 Looking at the other end of the spectrum—startups—things are only moderately more diverse; 77 percent of startup founders are white, women-led startups receive only nine percent of all venture capital, and only one percent of VC-backed founders are black.
 Even Asian founders, the second largest demographic group, make up less than 20 percent of all venture-backed founders.

 This highlights that firms not only face a challenge to increase diversity levels, they’re struggling to properly mentor and mold the next generation of corporate leaders.
 And those who ignore this challenge are likely to underperform those who embrace it.